12 Light Ayurvedic Dinner Ideas for Better Sleep

 Frequently Asked Questions

 Digestive fire (agni) weakens in the evening as the sun sets.
-Eating a heavy dinner forces the body to digest when it should be resting and repairing.
-This may lead to poor sleep, morning sluggishness, and accumulation of ama (digestive toxins).
+A heavy dinner forces the body to digest when it should be resting and repairing.
+That's where poor sleep, morning sluggishness and a buildup of ama (digestive toxins) come from.

-Ideally between 6-7 PM, at least 2-3 hours before bedtime.
-This allows the stomach to empty before sleep.
-If your schedule requires a later dinner, make it even lighter — warm soup or a small serving of kitchari.
+Ideally between 6 and 7 PM, at least 2 to 3 hours before bed.
+That gives the stomach time to empty before sleep.
+If your schedule needs a later dinner, make it even lighter.
+Warm soup, or a small bowl of kitchari.

-Fruit alone is generally too light and sugary for dinner.
-However, cooked or stewed fruit with spices can make a suitable light dinner for Kapha types or those who had a large lunch.
-Avoid raw fruit in the evening as it may create gas.
+Fruit alone is usually too light and too sugary for dinner.
+Cooked or stewed fruit with spices can work as a light dinner for Kapha types, or after a big lunch.
+Skip raw fruit in the evening.
+It tends to create gas.

 This article is for educational purposes only and reflects traditional Ayurvedic perspectives alongside selected research.
 It is not medical advice.
 Always consult a qualified healthcare provider before acting on any information presented here.